 Arrive in Zabljak, and check into a cozy mountain lodge or guesthouse.
 This is where you will start your visit to Durmitor National Park and the start of many hiking trails in this area.

-You can then visit the Tara Bridge that gives you breathtaking view of the canyon.
+Visit the Tara Bridge that gives you breathtaking view of the canyon.

 If you have more than 14 days